Smaller Medium business leases in Jersey | A brief guide

-Many smaller and medium Jersey businesses are reporting business confidence and with it, a demand for smaller medium business leases within Jersey.
+Many smaller and medium Jersey businesses are reporting business confidence and, with it, a demand for smaller medium business leases within Jersey.

-While the astute entrepreneur or director is always wary in his or her business dealings to ensure that the product or service is best dealt with, there are a minority that do not devote the same amount of time and reflection to the matter of business premises.
+While the astute entrepreneur or director is always wary in his or her business dealings of ensuring that the product or service is best dealt with, there are a minority that do not devote the same amount of time and reflection to the matter of business premises.
 The focus being on price per square footage, not necessarily as to other factors which could have a significant impact in the future on your business.

 It is generally a false economy not to engage an appropriate team of professionals to assist you with your smaller medium business leases.
 The old adage that you ‘don’t know what you don’t know’ comes to mind and is apt in this scenario.
-A business lease is not an insignificant venture and as such a number of issues legal and otherwise need consideration.
+A business lease is not an insignificant venture and, as such, a number of issues (legal and otherwise) need consideration.

 You want the new premises to work for your business and you need to have your eyes wide open when signing on the dotted line.
-Here are a few fundamental points to consider, (this list is not exhaustive):
+Here are a few fundamental points to consider (this list is not exhaustive):-

 You will need to ensure that the lease allows you to use the premises for your intended purpose.
-Although this sounds simple enough it is an easy trap to fall into, especially if your plan is to alter or add a different arm at a later stage.
+Although this sounds simple enough, it is an easy trap to fall into, especially if your plan is to alter or add a different arm at a later stage.

 Do not make the mistake of assuming that the stated use of the premises is comprehensive.

 This is generally one area that tenants do not fully consider.
 When moving into your new premises the last thing on your mind is what will happen at the end of your tenancy.
 Depending upon your obligations you could find yourself paying a significant chunk of your hard earned profit to repair the premises.
-It is always advisable to employ an appropriate professional to review the condition and negotiate appropriate wording to protect you should there be issues as to condition.
+It is always advisable to employ an appropriate professional to review the condition and negotiate appropriate wording, to protect you should there be issues as to condition.
 This may prevent potential costly disputes at the end of the tenancy.

 Overall, the advice is to be wary about entering into a commercial lease without at least obtaining some general legal advice as to the implications.
 It could save you a lot of time and effort in the long run.